-- 1. From Start, select Care Center then Recovery Management. - 2.
+- 1. From Start, select Care Center in all apps list then Recovery Management. - 2.
 Select the Restore tab and click Get started to open the Recovery window. - 3.
-Click Get started to Choose an option.
-Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
-Click Next to continue.
+Click Reset PC to Choose an option. - 4.
+Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files. - 5.
+Choose from the two options Cloud download or Local reinstall to reinstall Windows.
+(Ensure you are connected to the internet when using Cloud download.) - 6.
+Click Change settings to open the Choose settings options. - 7.
+Choose your settings options and follow the instructions on screen.
+Click Confirm then Next to continue.